maximnikoliuk/courses/README.md

  - Firebase for auth (firebase package for React) and hosting
  - Firestore as a DB

     Tests coverage is not implemented, but idea was RTL, Jest.
+Also needed good error handling, currently only few nofifications appear when error.

 ## Pages
  - Page with the list of courses.
 Included list of courses (Course includes title, short description,